PSEA Community Outreach and Communication Fund

 Addressing New Realities and Challenges

-This financial support is particularly timely as there is increasing concern among humanitarian workers about the impact of the COVID-19 pandemic.
-In addition to devastating livelihoods in already-fragile economies, leaving people affected by humanitarian crises at greater risk of SEA, the pandemic has led to isolation measures which can make it more difficult to access for victims to report abuse.
+This financial support is particularly timely as there is increasing concern about the impact of the COVID-19 pandemic.
+In addition to devastating livelihoods in already-fragile economies, leaving people affected by humanitarian crises at greater risk of SEA, the pandemic has led to isolation measures which can make it more difficult for victims to report abuse.
 Evidence indicates that the impact and risks are greatest for women and girls.

-Many of the grant applications featured innovative approaches to mitigate the specific risks and operational challenges posed by COVID-19.
-Some projects, for instance, plan to fully integrate awareness-raising on PSEA issues in tandem with public health messaging on COVID-19.
-Others are using digital engagement and meetings with small, targeted community groups to ensure that their projects remain firmly grounded in consultation with affected people, whilst maintaining social distancing and other measures to minimize risks of infection.
-In addition, a range of projects aim to strengthen community awareness and seek community feedback on whether complaint mechanisms require updating or improvement to be accessible, trusted, reachable and effective.
+Many of the grant applications in 2020 featured innovative approaches to mitigate the specific risks and operational challenges posed by COVID-19.
+Some projects, for instance, integrated awareness-raising on PSEA issues in tandem with public health messaging on COVID-19.
+Others used digital engagement and meetings with small, targeted community groups to ensure that their projects remain firmly grounded in consultation with affected people, whilst maintaining social distancing and other measures to minimize risks of infection.
+In addition, a range of projects aimed to strengthen community awareness and seek community feedback on whether complaint mechanisms require updating or improvement to be accessible, trusted, reachable and effective.